malleable-systems/malleable.systems/content/pages/participate.md

 people, discussions, and other efforts in this field.
 We hope it can grow to become a comprehensive list of resources for the community.

+For more info on contributing to the collective, please see the [contribution guide][contribute].

 ### Feedback

 At the end of the day, we want this to be a space for anyone working to advance